VenkataSakethDakuri/Hackathons/Acharya/README.md

 # Acharya - AI Teacher Agent

 Acharya is an advanced, multi-agent AI system designed to act as a comprehensive educational content generator.
-By leveraging the Google Agent Development Kit (ADK) and Gemini models, Acharya takes a single user-provided topic and autonomously creates a complete learning module consisting of structured web pages, flashcards, quizzes, and podcast scripts.
+By leveraging the Google Agent Development Kit (ADK) and Gemini models, Acharya takes a single user-provided topic and autonomously creates a complete learning module consisting of structured web pages, flashcards, quizzes, and podcasts.

 ## 🚀 Features